John-Abbott-College/SN1-Notes/Notes/01_Expressions_Literals_Strings.md

   combined_string = f'My name is {first_name} {last_Name}.
 I am {age}'
   ```

-- We will be discussing string formatting in more detail later as we print or save numbers.
+- We will be discussing string formatting in more detail later for printtting or saving numbers.

 ### Splitting a string

-As you learn to work with strings, you will encounter situations where the the information you are interested in has to be extracted from the raw data.
+As you practice working with strings, you will encounter situations where you must extract only parts of a string to obtain the information you need.

 Let's use the following string as an example.